bartbalaz/ivado_labs_assignment/README.md

 # Solution

 ## General idea
 As per requirements a small library is developed.
 The library allows to gather and prepare the required data for further analysis.
 The analysis consists in training an ML model to perform a linear regression allowing to predict the museum visits based on the size of the city the museum is located in.
-This library is packaged in a docker image that exposes a Jupyter notebook.
-The notebook allows to invoke the different functions from the library.
+The execution environment (Python3.10.x, along with all the necessary libraries) are packaged in a Docker image, this image mounts a folder (local or remote) that clones this GitHub repository and contains the library along with the Jupyter notebook.
+GitHub is used to persist and share the Jupyter notebook, the master data and the trained model.

+### Why this approach?
+At the time of the implementation I'm facing the following unknowns:
+- Detailed customer workflow: How this implementation will be used, by how many people, part of what bigger scheme?
+- Detailed customer deployment: K8s vs just a Docker/DockerCompose on physical or virtual host, if any, which public cloud provider AWS, GCP, Azure would be considered?
+Who's infrastructure (customer or ours) would be considered etc. etc.?
+Therefore, the chosen approach provides the most flexibility and the least constraints in terms of customer side requirements.
+It may be adjusted easily to fit into any set of constraints.

 ## High level deployment layout
 The figure below depicts the deployment layout.